SaraW011/FULLSTACK-REACT-api-final-site-sprint-15/README.md

-# "Around the U.S." App, Authorization + Registration
+# "Around the U.S." App, Registration, Authorization & Authentication

 ### Handled by RESTful API and back-end server